python/cpython/Doc/howto/logging.rst

        raise ValueError('Invalid log level: %s' % loglevel) logging.basicConfig(level=numeric_level, ...)

-The call to :func:`basicConfig` should come *before* any calls to :func:`logger.debug`, :func:`logger.info`, etc. Otherwise, that logging event may not be handled in the desired manner.
+The call to :func:`basicConfig` should come *before* any calls to a logger's methods such as :meth:`~Logger.debug`, :meth:`~Logger.info`, etc. Otherwise, that logging event may not be handled in the desired manner.

 If you run the above script several times, the messages from successive runs are appended to the file *example.log*.
 If you want each run to start afresh,